Mr-Danix/Biology/README.md

 # Biology

-An educational website about Biology, explaining important topics, concepts, and scientific discoveries in a simple and interactive way.
+An educational website about Biology, explaining important topics, concepts, and scientific discoveries in a simple and interactive wa

 ## 🌍 Live Demo